 University of New Hampshire Coding Bootcamp Reviews

 It’s always important to check out the reviews for a coding bootcamp before attending because quality can vary enormously between programs.
 Luckily, Trilogy has an excellent track record with its standardized full and part-time courses.
-Although the University of New Hampshire’s coding bootcamp is still new, there are already a few reviews available from former students on Course Report.
-So far, the opinions of this program are unanimously positive!
+Although the University of New Hampshire’s coding bootcamp is still new, it won’t be long before student reviews begin spreading around the internet.

 Overall, it seems that this program has everything on lock, and students have an excellent time attending.
 They feel like they got their money’s worth, and many go on to reach their career goals after graduation.
 It’s clearly a well-rounded program that’s building a reputation for its successful and satisfied students.

 Coding bootcamp costs vary around the country, but the tuition at the University of New Hampshire’s program is about average.
 The UNH coding bootcamp offers two part-time courses, both of which include tuition of $9,500 for the full twenty-four-week program.
 While that may seem steep, just keep in mind that the tuition covers absolutely everything you’ll need for the six-month program, and there are no additional costs for textbooks or supplies.
 You’ll need your own computer, but other than that, the price is all-inclusive.

 Graduates almost unanimously agree that it’s worth the price.
 You may not even need to pay tuition in full, as there are scores of excellent coding bootcamp scholarships available.
 Be sure to check with the University of New Hampshire itself to see what discounts they offer as well.

 Trilogy Education Services has a long history of excellent student services, and instructors are a huge part of this great reputation.
 When combined with the standards of the University of New Hampshire, it’s no surprise that students rate the instructors at this coding bootcamp so highly.